Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-generate-a-snapshot.md

 ## Prerequisites

-* You have a local instance of `nodeop` running.
+* You must have a local instance of [nodeop](../index.md) running.
+For instructions on setting up a local chain, please refer to [Install Dependencies](/docs/getting-started/install-dependencies.md) article.
-* You have the `producer_api_plugin` enabled on your `nodeop` instance and Producer API is accessible via HTTP on port 8887.
+* Ensure that the [`producer_api_plugin`](../plugins/producer-api-plugin.md) is enabled on your `nodeop` instance and Producer API is accessible via HTTP on port 8887.
+If you followed standard installation with `wire-cli`, that plugin is already enabled and configured at `/opt/wire-network/blockproducer/config/config.ini`.

 ## Generate the Snapshot